DarthKoder/Hunter-Kitchen-Designs/README.md

 ### Manual Testing

 * The website was tested on Google Chrome & Microsoft Edge..
-* The website was viewed on a desktop computer, laptop, and Samsung Galaxy Z Fold 4 mobile phone.
+* The website was viewed on a desktop computer, laptop, and Moto G Power mobile phone.
 * A large amount of testing was done to ensure links between pages are working correctly on all pages.
 * Family and friends were asked to review the website for a better understanding of the user experience.
 * Dev Tools was used to test how the site looks on various screen sizes.